 The University of Texas System Administration maintains the UT System Administration website as a public service.
 The following statement applies only to members of the general public and is intended to address concerns about the types of information gathered from the public and how that information is used.
-Employees of UT System Administration should refer to Business Procedures Memorandum 53-02-96, which outlines System Administration's internal policy for the use and protection of information resources.
+Employees of UT System Administration should refer to UTS 165, which outlines System Administration's internal policy for the use and protection of information resources.

 Since UT System Administration is a public institution, the information we collect may be subject to public disclosure under the Texas Public Information Act (Chapter 552 of the Texas Government Code).